Help01/actorswiki/Scene-organization.md

-## The framework is based on [multiscenes](https://docs.unity3d.com/Manual/MultiSceneEditing.html)..
+## The framework is based on [multiple Scenes](https://docs.unity3d.com/Manual/MultiSceneEditing.html)..

 There are two variants of scenes:
 * Main